Measures of complexity and entanglement in fermionic many-body systems: Properties of the canonical wave functions

 and $m$ is the nucleon mass, in the absence of spin-orbit interaction.
 Eq.~\eqref{eq:tdslda} are for the components ${\textrm u}_k(x)$ with spin-up and ${\textrm v}_k(x)$ with spin-down.
 The equations for the components ${\textrm u}_k(x)$ with spin-down and ${\textrm v}_k(x)$ with spin-up are obtained from these equations by changing the sign of the pairing field $\Delta(x)$ only~\cite{Bulgac:2007,Bulgac:2020}.
 The SLDA equations for cold fermionic gases and nuclei have the same structure in this case.
 It is straightforward to extend this type of analysis to more complicated geometries, for example the pasta phase in neutron star crusts, or the superconductor-normal metal-superconductor (SNS) junctions in condensed matter physics.
 The case discussed here is equivalent to a NSN junction.
 This analysis equally applies to infinite periodic systems.

 This 1-dimensional model is equivalent to solving the SLDA equations for a spherical system, in this case for $s$-orbitals, with orbitals $\phi_k(x)=-\phi_k(-x)$ and $x\ge 0$ in the present formulation.
-For a 3-dimensional spherical system the wave-functions would be $\psi({\bm r}) = \phi(r)/r Y_{lm}(\theta,\pi)$ and $r=x\ge 0$.
+For a 3-dimensional spherical system the wave functions would be $\psi({\bm r}) = \phi(r)/r Y_{lm}(\theta,\phi)$ and $r=x\ge 0$.
 For angular momenta $l>0$ one has to add the centrifugal potential $\hbar^2l(l+1)/2mr^2$.
-In the presence of the centrifugal barrier a classically forbidden region appears near the origin and some of the corresponding canonical wave-functions for $l>1$ will have the character of ``exterior'' functions with occupation probabilities $n_k$ beyond the UV-knee shown in Fig.~\ref{fig:nk}.
+In the presence of the centrifugal barrier a classically forbidden region appears near the origin and some of the corresponding canonical wave functions for $l>1$ will have the character of ``exterior'' functions with occupation probabilities $n_k$ beyond the UV-knee shown in Fig.~\ref{fig:nk}.
 The 1-dimensional normal number density $n(x)$ here is only for the fermions with spin-down, which in the case of even fermion particle number is identical to the normal number density of the spin-up particles.
 As shown in Ref.~\cite{Bulgac:1980} the anomalous density $\kappa(x)$ has longer exponential tails than the number density $n(x)$.
 This longer tail of the pairing field becomes particularly important as one approaches the nucleon drip-line.
 This behavior should be also apparent in the profiles of $V(x)$ and $\Delta(x)$, an aspect which we neglected here and which does not change the qualitative behavior of these densities, see Fig.~\ref{fig:number}.
 Fig.~\ref{fig:number} also shows that with increasing spatial resolution ($dx\rightarrow 0$) the normal density is more accurately reproduced at larger distances.
-We have also checked that Eqs.~\eqref{eq:norm} and (\ref{eq:anom}) correctly reproduce the normal and anomalous densities when using the canonical wave-functions.
+We have also checked that Eqs.~\eqref{eq:norm} and (\ref{eq:anom}) in the Appendix correctly reproduce the normal and anomalous densities when using the canonical wave functions.
+From the spatial behavior of the canonical wave-functions illustrated in Figs.~\ref{fig:phi_12} and \ref{fig:phi_44} it is obvious that they can be obtained with real accuracy using semi-classical quantization conditions, as they are almost perfect stationary standing waves in an almost perfect square well potential.